-- 114. Support 'from the top' from senior and academic staff can be key to improving response rates and staff members can communicate the benefits and importance of the survey to students.
+- 75. Support 'from the top' from senior and academic staff can be key to improving response rates and staff members can communicate the benefits and importance of the survey to students.
 They can directly communicate how the results will be used by prospective students and to improve the learning experience at the provider more generally.
-See Inappropriate Influence. - 115.It is not a requirement for providers in England to promote the NSS to their eligible students.
-However, if providers want to do so, the methods below have been identified by providers who have previously taken part in the survey as effective ways to encourage staff to get involved:
+See Inappropriate Influence. - 76.
+If providers are promoting the NSS to their eligible students, the methods below have been identified by providers who have previously taken part in the survey as effective ways to encourage staff to get involved: